nlyu/Project_myOS/README.md

 # Projects_myOS
-This is huuuuuuuuuuge linux like system i made, about 10k lines of code spending a whole month.
+This is huuuuuuuuuuge linux like system i made, about 10k lines of code spending two whole month.
 Almost everyday coding.
 Cant believe that i am still alive after that semester.
 Sleep killer.
 Our university apply SVM to control the code so i am not able to track back the history in github now.
 What is here is the final version of the project.
 The project clone most of features from linux: